Lee Matthews (singer): Beginnings as a child star

 Lee Mulhern was born in Omagh, Northern Ireland.
 He now lives in the County Tyrone town of Strabane.
 He started his career at age 7, making his first appearance on Irish television winning the top prize in Children at Heart.
 He went on to sing live on the BBC for Children in Need appeal.

 Aged 8, Lee released his first cassette album entitled Hey Good Looking a selection of pop, country and ballads.
 At age 9, he appeared on Hugo Duncan's BBC TV show Hugo and Friends as a child star.
 At 10, he won top spot in an 'Esat Digifone' talent competition.
 In 1999, at age 11, Lee was chosen to represent Ireland at the World Championships for Performing Arts in Los Angeles.
 He travelled with 35 other Irish contestants to compete against 1500 hopefuls from around the world.
 He won a gold, a silver and two bronze medals.
 His gold medal was for the song "I May Be Young", co-written by him and his mother Veronica, who was in Irish showbands in the 1980s.
 He won the silver as well during the same competition with his cover version of "The River" from Garth Brooks.

 In 2001, at age 13, he participated in a Las Vegas New Year's Eve concert that included Barbra Streisand, Billy Joel and Neil Diamond.
 He made television appearances on TV3, BBC, ITV, RTÉ.

 In 2002, he performed at the Buncrana Music Festival and also in many TV shows in Ireland and in the UK.

 On 6 September 2002 in New York, Lee joined Ronan Tynon of the Irish Tenors and a host of other American artists at the Jacob K. Javits Convention Center for a concert to remember the victims of the 11 September attacks on New York.
 Lee also joined RTÉ's Gerry Ryan at Ground Zero on 9 September when he sang "Fields of Gold" at a special wreath-laying ceremony.

 Songs from this early period performed by Mulhern include most notably "I May Be Young", "The River", "Fields of Gold" and "Bright Eyes".
-At various times, he appeared on various stages with well-established artists like Daniel O'Donnell, Hugo Duncan, Brian Coll, Philomena Begley, Michael English.
+At various times, he appeared on various stages with well-established artists like Daniel O'Donnell, Hugo Duncan, Brian Coll, Philomena Begley, and Michael English.

 In 2004, he was the lead actor in the short film "Buy Rights" about shoppers rights in the UK.
 He also completed a one-year acting course in performing arts in Northern Ireland's NW Institute of Performing Arts.

 Lee Mulhern studied at St Colman's Secondary School in Strabane with music studies at North West Regional College in Derry.